jkrhrt/SDPUpdate/README.md

 * Status
 * FCR

+## Configuration

-1. Modify 'url=' and 'techkey=' with your environments details.
+1. Modify 'url=' and 'techkey=' with your environments details
 2. Configure a custom trigger with your required conditions
 3. Set the action executor e.g. python SDPUpdate.py $WORKORDERID